bright/new-www/src/pages/jobs/fullstack-developer-interest-in-blockchain.md

 **What We Offer**

-* working on the international projects for United Nations and Parity organisations
+* working on the international projects for such organisations as United Nations and Parity
 * flat structure with no management overhead
 * working with experienced, ambitious and positive team
 * space for self-development